-ATtiny 861 or 167 on a simple breakout board, Arduino compatibleDesigned by Azzy's Electronics, Ships from United States of America
+ATtiny 861 or 167 on a simple breakout board, Arduino compatibleDesigned by Azzy's Electronics in United States of America

 This is a simple development board for the Atmel ATtiny861 or ATtiny167.
 It provides an ISP header for programming via ISP as well as decoupling capacitors, a voltage regulator, and a PTC fuse prot...Read More…